EndPointCorp/end-point-blog/2008/10/10/spree-040-released.html.md

 title: Spree 0.4.0 Released
 ---

 Spree 0.4.0 was officially released today.
 Spree is a complete open source ecommerce platform written for Ruby on Rails.
-While Spree technically works "out of the box" as a fully functional store, it is really intended to serve as a strong foundation for a custom commerce solution.
-Like Rails, Spree is considered to be ["opinionated software"](http://wiki.github.com/schof/spree/philosophy), and it does not seek to solve 100% of the commerce needs of all possible clients.
-Developers are able to provide the missing functionality by using the powerful [extension system](http://wiki.github.com/schof/spree/extensions).
+While Spree technically works “out of the box” as a fully functional store, it is really intended to serve as a strong foundation for a custom commerce solution.
+Like Rails, Spree is considered to be [“opinionated software”](https://guides.spreecommerce.org/developer/about.html#opinionated-commerce), and it does not seek to solve 100% of the commerce needs of all possible clients.
+Developers are able to provide the missing functionality by using the powerful [extension system](https://guides.spreecommerce.org/developer/extensions_tutorial.html).

 The current release of Spree contains many signficant improvements from the previous 0.2.0 release.
 Some of the highlights include: